Know Associate Personality Styles To Increase Retail Holiday Sales

 But retailers can benefit from understanding their associates personality preferences.

-Ever wonder why children always excited and happy around Christmas or Hanukkah?
+Ever wonder why children are always excited and happy around Christmas or Hanukkah?

-Because all they are thinking about is what they will be getting.
+Because all they think about is what they will get.
 Their anticipation of good things to come provides a great lesson for retailers.

-Focusing on the outcome helps you with the reason to stay focused on your own successful holiday sales.
+Focusing on the outcome helps you stay focused on your successful holiday sales.

-And if you don’t know your own personality style at work, take the quiz yourself before you give it to your employees; you might be surprised at what you learn.
+If you don’t know your personality style at work, take the quiz yourself before you give it to your employees; you might be surprised at what you learn.

 Here’s a quick description of each personality temperament and tips on how to get the most out of them in your store: